Updated December 4, 2023 to reflect Spring 2024 experience and timeline.

 Bear Pact is a mandatory performance that will teach you about important issues faced by college students: sexual violence and harassment, related policies, reporting options, and resources, mental health, bystander intervention, alcohol and substance use.
 Learn about the many ways you can maintain a balanced lifestyle and the resources on campus that can help you in this pursuit.
 You will also gain strategies to take care of friends, classmates, and roommates.

 Your Berkeley experience extends beyond the campus and we know many of you are eager to explore the Bay Area.
-Day in the Bay will take you to a venue in the Bay Area (past excursions have included SF MOMA, the Exploratorium, Oakland Museum, Oakland Ice Rink, 90s Museum, Bay Cruise).
+Day in the Bay will take you to a venue in the Bay Area (past excursions have included SF MOMA, the Exploratorium, Oakland Museum, Oakland As Game, Bay Cruise).
 All transportation and tickets will be included.
+Bay Area excursions will be assigned for individual GBO Small Groups.
+Transfers/UCEAP students will participate on Friday, August 22 and First-Years will participate either Saturday, August 23 or Sunday, August 24.

 Transfer Student Welcome (Transfer Students Only)